mapproxy/mapproxy/doc/configuration.rst

 param
 """"""

-With ``param`` you can set the parametes of the data-source and cache.
+With ``param`` you can set the parameters of the data-source and cache.

 ``format``
     This is the internal image format for the cache.
 The default is ``image/png``.